woziwrt/HA-Loxone-bridge/README.md

           your-registry/ha-loxone-bridge:with-main
 ```

-This is useful when you want to deploy the same bridge logic to multiple machines and do not want to manage separate `main.py` files.
+This is useful if you deploy the same bridge logic to multiple machines and do not want to manage separate `main.py` files.

----

-## RB5009 example – how we run it

-In the `examples/rb5009-humidifier` directory you will find:

-- A sample `main.py` implementing the bridge logic for one humidifier.
-- Example RouterOS container configuration commands for running the bridge on a MikroTik RB5009.
-- A snapshot of the firewall / NAT rules used in this setup.

-Command syntax and available options may differ between RouterOS versions, so treat the commands as a starting point and adapt them to your firmware.

----

-## Loxone humidifier integration

-The humidifier example focuses on one real device and shows, end‑to‑end, how it is integrated between Home Assistant and Loxone.

-- Home Assistant exposes the humidifier as standard HA entities.
-- The bridge maps these entities to Loxone Virtual Outputs (commands) and Virtual Inputs (status).
-- Loxone Config uses only local HTTP calls to the bridge; no HA token is stored in the Loxone project.

-### Virtual Inputs – humidifier status

-The screenshots in this section show how Virtual HTTP Inputs in Loxone are configured to read humidifier status via the bridge:

-- ON/OFF state, target humidity, current humidity.
-- Current mode, water state, availability state, error state.

-Each VI uses a simple HTTP GET towards the bridge, and the bridge translates the response from Home Assistant into numeric values Loxone can work with.

-### Virtual Outputs – humidifier control

-The Virtual Outputs are used to send commands from Loxone to the humidifier via the bridge:

-- A single ON/OFF VO mapped to `/command/on?value=1` and `/command/on?value=0`.
-- Several target humidity presets mapped to `/command/humidity?value=…`.
-- Mode selection VOs mapped to `/command/mode?value=…`.

-The screenshots illustrate the final set of VOs in Loxone Config and how they appear in LiveView.

----

-## CI, multi‑arch builds and testing
+## CI, multi-arch builds and testing

+This repository will also include:

-A future CI workflow can:
+- A GitHub Actions workflow that:

-- Use an ARM‑capable runner.
+  - Uses an ARM-based runner.
-- Build a multi‑architecture runtime image (amd64, arm64, arm).
+  - Builds a multi-architecture runtime image (amd64, arm64, arm).
-- Run a small smoke test by starting a container with a simple test `main.py` and verifying that it runs and exits cleanly.
+  - Runs a small smoke test: start a container with a simple test `main.py` and verify that it runs and exits cleanly.

+- Release builds:
-- For tagged releases, publish runtime images to a container registry.
+  - For selected tags, the workflow will publish runtime images to a container registry.
+  - Users can pull these images directly without setting up any local build environment.

-If the workflow is green, the usage documented in this README is expected to work as well.
+The test scenario in CI will mirror the basic steps shown in this README, so if the workflow is green, the documented usage is expected to work as well.

----

 ## Adapting this to your own setup

 This project is deliberately opinionated and focused on one concrete, working example:

 - MikroTik RB5009 as the host.
-- Home Assistant and the bridge running in containers.
+- Home Assistant and the bridge in containers.
-- A specific humidifier as the reference device.
+- A specific device (humidifier) as the reference use case.

+If you want to use it with:

+- Different MikroTik hardware,
+- A Raspberry Pi,
+- A NAS or any other Linux host,

-To use it elsewhere you will need to:
+you will need to:

-- Recreate the host‑side container configuration (Docker / Docker Compose / RouterOS containers) for your platform.
+- Recreate the “host side” (container configuration / `docker run` / docker-compose) for your platform.
-- Adjust `main.py` to match your Home Assistant entities and Loxone setup.
+- Adjust `main.py` to your own Home Assistant entities and Loxone setup.
-- Optionally, use a CI workflow to build your own images.
+- Optionally, use the provided GitHub Actions workflow to build your own images.

-Use this repository as a documented blueprint and toolbox for your own HA ↔ Loxone bridges.
+Think of this repository as a documented blueprint and toolbox, not as a one-click integration for every environment.

----

-## License

-This project is licensed under the MIT License – see the [`LICENSE`](./LICENSE) file for details.